-“Das Pferd frisst keinen Gurkensalat” – The horse doesn’t eat cucumber salad – these were the fairly unfamous first words ever said on a telephone, … and be assured much bigger nonsense has been spoken on phones since 1861.
-That was the year in which German inventor Philipp Reis introduced a new device called the “telephon” to the Frankfurter Physikalischer Verein.
+“Das Pferd frisst keinen Gurkensalat” – The horse doesn’t eat cucumber salad – these were the fairly unfamous first words ever said on a telephone… And rest assured much bigger nonsense has been spoken on phones since 1861.
+That was the year German inventor Philipp Reis introduced a new device called the “telephon” to the Frankfurter Physikalischer Verein.
 He used the difficult to understand sentence to prove that words could be properly transmitted at a distant end of the new machine.

-This Frankfurt monument was set-up in 1919 in Bockenheimer Anlage, close to where the Frankfurter Physikalischer Verein used to be, to honor Reis who also was from the region.
+This Frankfurt monument was set up in 1919 in Bockenheimer Anlage, close to where the Frankfurter Physikalischer Verein used to be, to honour Reis who also was from the region.